Kick (service): Motorsport

-In January 2023, Alfa Romeo F1 Team signed a multi-year sponsorship deal with Kick.
-Kick replaced Stake (Alfa Romeo's title sponsor) in countries where gambling and sports betting advertisements are not allowed as "Alfa Romeo F1 Team Kick".
-Alfa Romeo raced a revised Kick livery called the "disruptive livery" at the 2023 Belgian Grand Prix.
-Alfa Romeo left the sport after the end of the year, and Kick extended their relationship with Sauber Motorsport, renaming the team to "Stake F1 Team Kick Sauber."
-The team will race as "Kick Sauber F1 Team" in countries with restrictions on promoting gambling, which was previously done with Alfa Romeo's title sponsorship.
+In January 2023, Sauber Motorsport signed multi-year sponsorship deals with Kick and Stake; Stake served as a sponsor of the team as "Alfa Romeo F1 Team Stake", while the team raced under the Kick branding as "Alfa Romeo F1 Team Kick" in countries with restrictions on the advertising of gambling.
+Alfa Romeo raced a revised Kick livery at the 2023 Belgian Grand Prix, adding neon green accenting based on the site's branding.

+Alfa Romeo left the sport after the end of the year, and both Kick and Stake extended their relationship with Sauber Motorsport, renaming the team to "Stake F1 Team Kick Sauber."
+As before, the team races without Stake branding in countries with restrictions on the advertising of gambling.
 Kick also secured the naming rights to Sauber's 2024 and 2025 chassis, naming it as Kick Sauber C44 and Kick Sauber C45, respectively.

 Esports

-In June 2023, Sauber Esports announced a title partnership with Kick to form "Alfa Romeo F1 Team KICK Esports" and entered the 2023–24 Formula One Sim Racing World Championship as KICK F1 Sim Racing Team (the team entered the first round as Alfa Romeo F1 Team KICK Esports prior to Alfa Romeo's departure).
-KICK F1 Sim Racing Team continues with Thomas Ronhaar and Brendon Leigh for the 2024–25 season following a successful first season.
+In June 2023, as an extension of the Sauber partnership Sauber announced a title partnership with Kick to form "Alfa Romeo F1 Team Kick Esports" and entered the 2023–24 Formula One Sim Racing World Championship as Kick F1 Sim Racing Team (the team entered the first round as Alfa Romeo F1 Team Kick Esports prior to Alfa Romeo's departure).
+Kick F1 Sim Racing Team continues with Thomas Ronhaar and Brendon Leigh for the 2024–25 season following a successful first season.